blaster151/fp-3/docs/representation-substructures.md

 These helpers are re-exported through the `Algebra` namespace in [`src/all/triangulated.ts`](../src/all/triangulated.ts), making them available to example code, tests, and downstream consumers.

+## Diagnostics built atop coordinate witnesses

+`checkFinGrpRepresentationIrreducible` and
+`analyzeFinGrpRepresentationSemisimplicity` reuse the witnesses described above.
+The irreducibility oracle reports invariant vectors or the first coordinate subrepresentation it finds, while the semisimplicity analyzer searches for a splitting section, assembles the corresponding direct sum, and recurses on the sub and quotient constituents.  `collectFinGrpRepresentationSemisimplicitySummands` then walks the resulting decomposition tree, composing inclusions and projections along each branch to extract explicit direct-sum summands, replaying `π ∘ ι = id` checks, and confirming that the summed `ι ∘ π` terms reconstruct the identity on the ambient representation.
+Once those checks pass, `certifyFinGrpRepresentationSemisimplicity` stitches the summands into a block diagonal representation, constructs the forward/backward natural transformations, and verifies they form an isomorphism with the original action.
+All four helpers appear in the `Algebra` namespace and are documented alongside the higher-level toolkit.